d-lim/GA-Projs/Human Mobility Predictions/readme.md

 # Human Mobility Prediction #
 Welcome to my project on Human Mobility Prediction.
-For the introduction of my project and overview of what will be covered in this notebook and the subsequent others, please click [here](https://d-lim.github.io/indigo-jekyll-theme/).
+For the introduction of my project and overview of what will be covered the notebooks in this repo, please click [here](https://d-lim.github.io/indigo-jekyll-theme/).

 Sequence of notebooks: